New York, NY (SportsNetwork.com) – During his 23 seasons guiding Penn’s

 football program, no head coach won more Ivy League championships than Al

-He will now try to lift a Columbia program whose only Ivy title occurred in
+He will now try to lift a Columbia program whose only Ivy title was in 1961.

-The hiring of Bagnoli brings a renewed sense of optimism to the Lions’ program.
+The hiring of Bagnoli would bring a renewed sense of optimism to the Lions’

-He posted a 148-80 record with nine Ivy League titles at Penn, although his
+program.
+He posted a 148-80 record with nine Ivy League titles at Penn,

 Bagnoli’s 112 wins in Ivy games are the second-most in league history behind